 Deep Tissue Massage- This massage uses firm pressure, to reach deeper levels of muscles and fascia.
 It focuses on re-aligning deeper layers of muscles, breaking up scar tissue and adhesions

 All massage/stretch sessions listed above are based on the time spent.
 Every session is customized to that injury, joint, adhesion, or trigger point and may take longer than expected to release.
 Your goals and treatment plan will be discussed before your session.
-Listed below are the rates for adults.
-Please call and inquire for youth ages 8-17.
+Prices are shown at the time of booking.

 Medical Massage- The use of multiple modalities that target specific ailments that are diagnosed by your Health Care Provider.
 A referral/prescription is needed, along with any x-ray/MRI results (written report only).
 Your doctor will be informed on your progress.